halaxa/json-machine/README.md

-# JSON Iterator
+# JSON Machine

-Json Iterator is a simple **JSON stream parser for PHP** based on coroutines, developed for extremely large JSON datasets.
+Json Machine is a Fast, efficient and easy-to-use JSON stream parser based on coroutines developed for unpredictably long JSON streams or documents.
 Main features are:
-- Speed.
-Performace critical code contains no unnecessary function calls, no regular expressions and uses native `json_decode` to decode document chunks.

 - Ease of use.
-Just iterate it with `foreach`.
+Just iterate JSON of any size with `foreach`.
 No events and callbacks.
-- Supports iteration on any subtree of the document, specified by [Json Pointer](https://tools.ietf.org/html/rfc6901)
 - Constant memory footprint for unpredictably large JSON documents.
+- Speed.
+Performace critical code contains no unnecessary function calls, no regular expressions and uses native `json_decode` to decode JSON document chunks.
+- Supports efficient iteration on any subtree of the document, specified by [Json Pointer](https://tools.ietf.org/html/rfc6901)

 ## Examples
 ### Parsing simple JSON document